wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

 - Functions, it's all you need (to compute)

-  - In mathematics the application of function is denotated with parenthesis:
+  - In mathematics the application of function is denotated with parenthesis

     ```text
     f (a, b) + c × d -- applies the function f to the parameters a and b
     ```

-  - In Haskell the function application is denotated by a space:
+  - In Haskell the function application is denotated by a space

     ```haskell
     f a b + c * d -- same as f (a, b) + c × d
     ```

-  - The application of functions has maximum priority:
+  - The application of functions has maximum priority

     ```haskell
     g a + b -- means (g a) + b and NO g (a + b)
     ```

-  - Compound arguments go between parentheses:
+  - Compound arguments go between parentheses

     ```haskell
     f (a + b) c -- applies f function to 2 arguments.
     ```

-  - In Haskell functions are considered first-class citizens, which means they can be passed as arguments, returned as values, and composed together to form more complex operations.
+  - In Haskell functions are considered first-class citizens, which means they can be passed as arguments, returned as values, and composed together to form more complex operations

     ```haskell
     map :: (a -> b) -> [a] -> [b]